"PM Modi Has Hurt Sentiments of Gau Rakshaks; Will Pay In 2019 Polls": Hindutva Brigade Reacts

 The VHP’s Braj region’s vice-president Sunil Parashar said “people would not spare Modiji for his remark and BJP would not be able to come in power again in the 2019 Lok Sabha polls”.

 “The Prime Minster has hurt the sentiments of gau rakshaks and he will have to pay for it in next Lok Sabha polls,” he said.
-“Our gau rakshaks are sacrificing their lives to save cows and Modi ji has termed them as criminals, who run shops… This is not fair and the Vishwa Hindu Parishad condemns this statement,” the VHP leader added.
+“Our gau rakshaks are sacrificing their lives to save cows and Modi ji has termed them as criminals, who run shops… This is not fair and the Vishwa Hindu Parishad condemns this statement,” he added.

-Parasher then cautioned PM Modi against getting too friendly with Pakistan, saying this would “cost him the Centre’s chair”.
+Parasher then cautioned PM Modi from getting too friendly with Pakistan, saying this would “cost him the Centre’s chair”.

 More significantly, the VHPs Gujarat unit issued an unsigned statement stating “Thousands of butchers killing one lakh cows every year are not termed ‘goondas’ and gau rakshaks like Gita Rambhiya (who was killed in Ahmedabad several years ago) are termed ‘goondas’… This shows your change of heart.”